 Bensalem real estate is some of the most expensive in Pennsylvania, although Bensalem house values don't compare to the most expensive real estate in the U.S.

-Bensalem is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bensalem is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bensalem is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Bensalem who work in office and administrative support (12.58%), sales jobs (11.24%), and management occupations (8.72%).

 Also of interest is that Bensalem has more people living here who work in computers and math than 95% of the places in the US.